passw0rd/cli/README.md

 ```
 Then, you have to confirm your account by entering a confirmation code you got in the email.
 Now, your account is confirmed and registered.

 > !!!
-Once you've confirmed your account, the Password CLI immediately asks you to create a new Passw0rd App (with a default App's name) and a Private Key.
+Once you've confirmed your account, the Password CLI immediately asks you to create a new Passw0rd App (with a default App's name) and a Secret Key.
 You can:
-- accept the offer and get all the necessary credentials (access_token, app_id, public_key, private_key) to start working with Passw0rd Service or
+- accept the offer and get all the necessary credentials (access_token, app_id, public_key, secret_key) to start working with Passw0rd Service or
 - come back later.
 If you choose this option, you get only your Access Token - store it somewhere in a safe place.
-Other credentials (app_id, public_key, private_key) you'll be able to generate using your access_token later.
+Other credentials (app_id, public_key, secret_key) you'll be able to generate using your access_token later.

 Remember, if you lose your access token it won't be possible to restore it or generate a new one in this version of CLI.